Below is a quick summary of the NYH travel program for 2018/19

 - Girls teams

-- 1 U8 girls team - 12 players.
+- 1 U8 girls team depending on enrollment - 12 players.
 Players not making the team can try out for mite travel, mite development or in-house.

 - 1 U10 girls team – approximately 15 to 18 players (includes goalies).
 Players not making the u10 girls team may tryout for squirt travel or play in-house majors.
 Some players maybe asked to play-up on the U12 team